 The ACG® System has been used in commercial and research settings worldwide, longer and more extensively than any other system on the market today.
 The software component is tried and true, continuously undergoing improvements and modifications in response to user needs.

-The ACG System benefits from extensive global validation and testing.
+Users of the ACG System have access to a community of interest and access to case studies from around the world.
 The ACG System Bibliography contains close to 1,000 published articles and reports from around the globe demonstrating its robustness in varying health care system contexts.

 Research by Prof. Starfield and her colleagues in the early 1980s showed that children using the most health care resources were not those affected by single chronic illnesses, but rather they had multiple, seemingly unrelated conditions.
 Prof. Starfield was able to extend these findings to all ages of patients and ultimately demonstrate that the clustering of morbidity is a better predictor of health services resource use than the presence of specific diseases.